atomiczsec/My-Payloads/FlipperZero/payloads/Browser-Grab/README.md

 ### Dependencies

 * DropBox or other file sharing service - Your Shared link for the intended file
-* Admin Priveladges on the Device you are targeting
+* Admin privilegess on the Device you are targeting
 * Windows 10,11

 <p align="right">(<a href="#top">back to top</a>)</p>